 About us Austria is responsible for the safe disposal of radioactive waste.

-Austria has prepared a National Programme for Radioactive Waste Management in order to address the final disposal of radioactive waste.
+Austria has prepared a National Programme for Radioactive Waste Management (NEP) in order to address the final disposal of radioactive waste.
 For the implementation of this programme the Austrian federal government established the Austrian Board for Radioactive Waste Management.
-Its aim is to develop a framework for decision-making and compile recommendations for the safe disposal of Austria's radioactive waste.
-The coordination of the Austrian Board for Radioactive Waste Management is carried out by the Austrian Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK).
+Its aim is to develope a framework for decision-making and compile recommendations for the safe disposal of Austria's radioactive waste.
+The coordination of the Austrian Board for Radioactive Waste Management is carried out by the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK).

 The Austrian Board for Radioactive Waste Mangement is comprised of scientists, NGOs, representatives of the Federal and State level authorities as well as members of the gernal public.
 The council holds two to three meetings every year.
 The composition and operation of the Austrian Board for Radioactive Waste Managemen are laid down in its rules of procedure .
 Its tasks are listed in a mandate from the Austrian federal government.

 "The establishment of the Austrian Board for Radioactive Waste Management is an important step in a process towards finding the optimal solution for the management of Austria's radioactive waste."
 Leonore Gewessler, Minister of Climate Action

 The Austrian Board for Radioactive Waste Management is supported by a dedicated Secretariat at the Austrian Agency for Health and Food Savety (AGES).